OpenNTF/org.openntf.xsp.jakartaee/README.md

 application_rest_Sample_hello_elapsedTime_seconds 8.252E-4
 ```

+Note: the semantics and output of this component are likely to change in the future.
+MicroProfile Metrics 5.0 and above move to being based on Micrometer.
+As part of MicroProfile 6.0, however, this version requires Java 11 and will only be adopted here when Domino supports at least that Java version.

 #### CORS

 CORS can be enabled and customized for REST services by enabling the MicroProfile Config feature (described below) and setting some or all of the following properties in the app's Xsp Properties: